pmellis/Legal_Analytics/Final_Project/Coding_Advocacy.md

 ![pic](http://patellis.files.wordpress.com/2014/05/kennedyword.jpg)

 Is this a signal or just more noise?
-It will take more research to find out, but combining statistical analyses with visualizations certainly present some new and interesting questions!
+It will take more research to find out, but combining statistical analyses with visualizations certainly present some new and interesting questions that are worth examining beyond one justice and five cases.
 Let's take a look a more complicated analysis.

 ####Contextual vs. Formality Analysis